 Mrs. Sandoval

-Verse Quiz: Wednesday, February 11th
+Verse Quiz: Wednesday, March 4th

 Homework: Memorize Verse

-Verse Leaders at Chapel: (Vasquez)Grayson (Sandoval) Layla
+Verse Leaders at Chapel: (Vasquez)Cannon A (Sandoval) Holland A

 *Every Wednesday, students receive their new Bible verse, which will be updated on the website every Friday.